Malnourishment Symptoms and What to Do About Them

 - finding alternative eating solutions

 These are basic treatments for mild malnourishment.
-If you’re condition is more severe, expect a more involved plan.
+If your condition is more severe, expect a more involved plan.

 Some people with severe malnourishment need to be hospitalized.
 Hospital treatments can involve hooking you up to an IV to rehydrate your body.